Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 580 3GB should in theory be a lot faster than the Radeon HD 6790 in general. (explain)
+Memory BandwidthThe GeForce GTX 580 3GB should in theory be much faster than the Radeon HD 6790 in general. (explain)

-Texel RateThe GeForce GTX 580 3GB should be quite a bit (approximately 47%) better at AF than the Radeon HD 6790. (explain)
+Texel RateThe GeForce GTX 580 3GB should be quite a bit (about 47%) more effective at AF than the Radeon HD 6790. (explain)

-Pixel RateThe GeForce GTX 580 3GB should be quite a bit (more or less 176%) faster with regards to AA than the Radeon HD 6790, and also capable of handling higher resolutions without losing too much performance. (explain)
+Pixel RateThe GeForce GTX 580 3GB is a lot (about 176%) better at FSAA than the Radeon HD 6790, and also will be able to handle higher resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison